-In contrast, Admiral Markets Crypto CFDs are financial instruments, same like stocks or fund shares.
+In contrast, Admirals Crypto CFDs are financial instruments, same like stocks or fund shares.
 Profits and losses in financial instruments can be counted against each other, thus making Crypto CFDs a tax efficient way to maintain exposure to underlying cryptocurrency markets.

-No. You only need a funded trading account with Admiral Markets to start trading CFDs and settle accrued profits or losses.
+No. You only need a funded trading account with Admirals to start trading CFDs and settle accrued profits or losses.

 Review the Contract Specifications page for full details.